Koenji Awa Odori 2024 Tokyo’s biggest summer dance festival

 Sunday night weather

 One thing surprised me.
 The Awa Odori happens in summer.
 Most times I’ve been to this event, the temperatures have been scorching hot.
 Not in 2024.
-I felt some cool breezes through the night.
+I felt cool breezes through the night.

 Having said that, the dancers probably didn’t it.
 They danced a five-kilometer course for about three hours.
 And they did it on Saturday night too.
 They must use a huge amount of energy.
 Sweat pours down many dancers’ faces, but you can see everyone does their best.
 They work the crowd into a frenzy.
 The energy is palpable every year.